 Conforming Loan Limits Increased for 2019

-On November 28, 2017, the Federal Housing Finance Agency (FHFA) announced that it would raise the baseline conforming loan limit for 2018, for most counties across the country.
+On November 27, 2018, the Federal Housing Finance Agency (FHFA) announced that it would raise the baseline conforming loan limit for 2019, for nearly all counties across the country.
 They are also increasing the limits for certain “higher-cost areas” that fall above the baseline.
-This is in response to significant home-price gains that occurred during 2017.
+This is in response to significant home-price gains that occurred during 2018.

 But again, this is just the baseline conforming loan limit used for most parts of the country.
 In higher-cost real estate markets, like San Francisco and New York City, the limit for a single-family home loan can be as high as $726,525.